STORY OF LINKEDIN

 Click on the “Jobs” tab on the homepage when you log in.
 Click on the “Jobs” tab located in-group pages.
 Be sure to click on “Career Discussions” to see job postings from group members.
 Did you know you could see what companies have been recently hired in various positions?
 Search for your company of interest, look for the “new hires” section and benchmark yourself against your competition.

 LinkedIn added the endorsements feature as a way to boost their revenue from employers looking to hire: they’re hoping an impressive collection of endorsements will encourage employers to consider candidates for hire and get them using LinkedIn more for job candidates.
 Display recommendations & endorsements from colleagues who are also LinkedIn users.
 LinkedIn’s most popular new feature is the Endorsement: a one-click recommendation of a connection for a specific skill.
 LinkedIn emails you when you receive a new endorsement on your profile.
 Use this as a reminder to send that person a gracious “Thank You” in a LinkedIn message.
 Most people don’t thank their endorsers, and you’ll stand out from the rest as someone who went the extra mile.

-Name & title of person offering recommendation with the nature of professional relationship (colleague, client, employer, etc).
+Name & title of the person offering a recommendation with the nature of the professional relationship (colleague, client, employer, etc).
 You can add Recommendation content that will really speak dividends of your experience.